 Although the Recognition Program is intended primarily to reward excellence in research and scholarship, the Dean and the representatives of the AAUP-FA will also strive to ensure that awards are given each year to deserving faculty who have made outstanding contributions in the areas of teaching and service; provided, however, that there are deserving applications in each of these areas.

-Department Chairpersons and Program Directors shall be for awards, provided, however, consideration shall not be given to his/her contributions in fulfilling the responsibilities of Chair or Director.
+Department Chairpersons and Program Directors/Coordinators shall be eligible for awards, provided, however, consideration shall not be given to his/her contributions in fulfilling the responsibilities of Chair or Director/Coordinator.
 His/her application will be evaluated only upon his/her teaching, scholarship or service accomplishments apart from these administrative duties.

-The Administration will notify faculty who have not been selected to receive the award within 30 days of the final selection, which shall be completed no later than September 1st of each year.
+The Administration will notify faculty who have or have not been selected to receive the award within 30 days of the final selection, which shall be completed no later than September 1st of each year.

 Awards Final Recognition awards (including procedure and merits) are not grievable.